Puma (motorcycle): History

 Within the development plan of the automotive industry, on June 15, 1952 in the Technical Management of the Industrias Aeronáuticas y Mecánicas del Estado (a state entity and autarkic conglomerate of factories of the Argentine Republic created in 1951 to promote the manufacture of aircraft and automobiles) began the study of a low displacement and low price motorcycle to meet the demand of low-income sectors.
-Taking as a model a Guericke motorcycle with a 98 cc Sachs engine of German origin, which was a gift to President Perón from the UES (Unión de Estudiantes Secundarios), 20 motorcycles were made to determine the design tolerances and were given to operators who had been involved in their construction for testing.
+Taking as a model a Guericke motorcycle with a 98 cc Sachs engine of German origin, which was a gift to President Perón from the UES (Unión de Estudiantes Secundarios), 20 motorcycles were made to determine the design tolerances.
+They were given to operators who had been involved in their construction for testing.

 This pre-series was painted in light green and beige instead of the characteristic black of the motorcycles of the time.
 Finally, in production, the well-known black frame with gray tank was chosen.
 The engineer Fernando Ariel Martín was in charge of this first part of the development.

 This was done in some TIC barracks, small sheds of those used by the Americans during the war to establish their advanced camps and that Aeronautics had bought at a very low price.
 As for the definitive Factory, created by Decree 9170 of May 27, 1953, it was directed by Captain Juan José Tasso and was not in the limits of the I.A.M.E., but about two kilometers from there on the road to Villa Carlos Paz, province of Córdoba (Argentina), in the buildings that had housed the first battalion of paratroopers when they belonged to Aeronautics.